lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 The flow function comes from the test/utils/runner file.

-The tests steps are going to live in their own files, grouped by screens. in the steps directory.
+The tests steps are going to live in their own files in the steps directory.

+They will be grouped by the screens they interact with.

-That’s why we’re importing zones from the zones from the test/steps/zones file.
+That’s why we are importing zones from the test/steps/zones file.

 This file doesn’t exist yet, so let’s create it.